 Windows has the dedicated, inaccessible WindowsApps folder.
 See how you can access it.

-A hidden Microsoft Windows operating system folder called "WindowsApps" stores Microsoft application files and other important files to enhance your experience.
+The hidden folder of the operating system called “WindowsApps” stores Microsoft application files and other important files to improve your experience.

 In fact, WindowsApps generally takes up a lot of reusable space because it contains application files that you previously uninstalled from your computer.